top of page

 • Space rows 12–16 inches apart

-• Plant cloves 6 inches apart within each row
+• Space cloves 6 inches apart in each row

-• Plant cloves 3 inches deep (root side down, pointed end up)
+• Plant cloves 3 inches deep, root side down, pointed tip up

 should you mulch your garlic?